Cinven's purchase of Telekom Slovenia delayed by hitch

 LJUBLJANA A deal for British investment fund Cinven [CINV.UL] to buy Telekom Slovenia (TLSG.LJ) has not yet been finalised because of haggling over an amendment to Cinven's bid.

-SDH, the body which coordinates privatisations in Slovenia, told Reuters on Thursday that talks with Cinven were continuing and were expected to be concluded within a week.
-The deal values Slovenia's largest telecoms company at up to 850 million euros (617 million pounds).
+SDH, the body which coordinates privatizations in Slovenia, told Reuters on Thursday that talks with Cinven were continuing and were expected to be concluded within a week.
+The deal values Slovenia's largest telecoms company at up to 850 million euros ($957 million).

-Several hundred people gathered in the centre of Ljubljana later on Thursday to protest against the sale of Telekom and other state-owned companies.
-The protest was organised by the opposition United Left party and several civil society groups.
+Several hundred people gathered in the center of Ljubljana later on Thursday to protest against the sale of Telekom and other state-owned companies.
+The protest was organized by the opposition United Left party and several civil society groups.

-"Privatisation is bad because it usually leads to a reduction of workforce while private owners do not invest in the company and the local community but only seek their own profits," Andraz Mali, one of the organisers of the protest, told Reuters.
+"Privatization is bad because it usually leads to a reduction of workforce while private owners do not invest in the company and the local community but only seek their own profits," Andraz Mali, one of the organizers of the protest, told Reuters.

 SDH had on Wednesday agreed to Cinven's initial bid, filed on May 20, for Telekom.
 However, it rejected an amendment to the offer that it said had been added later, saying the sale contract with Cinven therefore had still to be completed.

-"Cinven considers the amendment an integral part of the offer, without which Cinven would not be able to proceed towards completing this transaction," Cinven said in a statement.
+"Cinven considers the amendment an integral part of the offer, without which Cinven would not be able to proceed toward completing this transaction," Cinven said in a statement.

 Neither side has given details of the amendment.
 Local media reported it would allow Cinven to retain a part of the purchase price until local regulators approve two other deals -- Telekom's purchase of Slovenian mobile phone operator Debitel and its sale of its Macedonian business.